-

 Emma Oschwald Egge

 c.
-1883-1960 Born in Newark, first woman to graduate the NJ College of Pharmacy in Newark, along with Esther Newman who died a few months later of appendicitis.
-In 1905, she passed exams to receive her license to practice.
-Emma was a pharmacist for Newark City Hospital for 30 years.
-Helped her father manage a…
+1883-1960 Born in Newark, Emma was first woman to graduate the NJ College of Pharmacy in Newark, along with Esther Newman who died a few months later of appendicitis.
+In 1905, Emma passed exams to receive her license to practice.
+Emma was a pharmacist for Newark City Hospital for over 25 years.
+She helped…

 -